It has been 15 months since depression and I walked into the emergency room.

 I still time travel, allowing myself to create a future that fits my needs.
 Reality often is not a part of how I envision the situation unfolding, so I can easily create danger where there is none.
 Or a positive outcome when all signs point to disaster.

-Unhelpful, all or nothing, catastrophizing, time-traveling thinking is one of depressions most powerful tools.
+Unhelpful, all-or-nothing, catastrophizing, time-traveling thinking is one of depression’s most powerful tools.

 SMART recovery has a tool I am using to combat unhelpful thinking, asking 6 questions.
 SEE ALL SIX QUESTIONS AT SMART RECOVERY.
 Depression is not happy when I ask these questions about an idea.
 Being secretive, I am not allowed to question the idea of time travel and see anything but what depression has cooked up for me.
 Finally, using these questions is becoming easier.
 But depression is nothing if not doggedly persistent.
 So, I must be constantly on alert, ready to openly address unhelpful thinking.
+Here are the questions I found:

 And these questions are leading me towards a more balanced life with depression.